niaapps/niaapps.github.io/niaapps-blog/_drafts/nonbinny.md

 x
 Touch on the idea that being non-binary is decolonized identity, other cultures often have a third+ genders, Muxes, 2S etc hjira

-# 5 trans and/or non-binary people you should follow.
+# 5 trans and/or non-binary people I'm grateful for

-August Tang?

-Emilyn?

-Joan?

-Shahnem

-Logan Grendel

-Iris
+itskemimarie